commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 `lzsa -r -f2 <original_file> <compressed_file>`
 * This function cannot be used to decompress data in-place, as the output data would overwrite the input data before it is consumed.
 Therefore, make sure to load the input data to a different location.
 * It is possible to have the input data stored in banked RAM, with the obvious 8 KB size restriction.

+##### Function Name: entropy_get

+Purpose: Get 24 random bits
+Call address: $FECF
+Communication registers: .A, .X, .Y
+Preparatory routines: None
+Error returns: None
+Registers affected: .A, .X, .Y

+**Description:** This routine returns 24 somewhat random bits in registers .A, .X, and .Y.
+In order to get higher-quality random numbers, this data should be fed into a pseudo-random number generator.

+**How to Use:**
+1) Call this routine.

+**EXAMPLE:**

+    ; throw a dice
+    again:
+      JSR entropy_get
+      STX tmp   ; combine 24 bits
+      EOR tmp   ; using exclusive-or
+      STY tmp   ; to get a higher-quality
+      EOR tmp   ; 8 bit random value
+      STA tmp
+      LSR
+      LSR
+      LSR
+      LSR       ; combine resulting 8 bits
+      EOR tmp   ; to get 4 bits
+      AND #7    ; we're down to values 0-7
+      CMP #0
+      BEQ again ; 0 is illegal
+      CMP #7
+      BEQ again ; 7 is illegal
+      ORA #$30  ; convert to ASCII
+      JMP $FFD2 ; print character

 ##### Function Name: monitor